Literary Geographies – Space, Place, and Environments

 - Reflections on how Christian scholars occupy particular space(s) in the academy or elsewhere

-E-mail your one-paragraph abstracts and session proposals by December 1, 2019 to Dr. Patricia Brown at firstname.lastname@example.org.
+E-mail your one-paragraph abstracts for an individual presentation or a one-paragraph abstract for a group panel by December 20, 2021 to Chris Davidson at email@example.com.
 Undergraduate students must submit their entire paper for consideration; eligible undergraduate papers will be entered into the national CCL Undergraduate Writing Contest for a cash prize and publication on the CCL website.
 Graduate students are encouraged to apply for the CCL Travel Grant.
-For more details on these undergraduate and graduate opportunities, visit https://www.christianityandliterature.com/Awards-and-Grants
+For more details on these undergraduate and graduate opportunities, visit https://www.christianityandliterature.com/Awards-and-Grants.